DavidRivasPhD/mrse/README.md

 ## Installation

-You can install mrse directly from GitHub.
+You may install mrse directly from GitHub.
 Using a Python Virtual Environment is recommended.

     pip install git+https://github.com/DavidRivasPhD/mrse